antoniobsi21/blogpress-api/README.md

 * **409** - It already exists a user with provided email

 #### Content
-It can either return the inserted user or a erro.
+It can either return the updated user or a error.

 Field    |   Type  | Description
 ---------|---------|------------